-If you look at any home with maximalism, you’ll find that there are many different surfaces for items to be placed on.
-These include things like the usual coffee table, side table, and shelves.
+If you look at any home with maximalism, you’ll find many different surfaces for items to be placed on.
+These include the usual coffee table, side table, and shelves.
 You’ll also find that window sills are great shelves.
-Here you can find some quaint objects such as Russian dolls and crystal figures which really glisten in the sunshine.
+Here you can find some quaint objects, such as Russian dolls and crystal figures that glisten in the sunshine.
 You may also find that things like bookcases are used for more than just storing books.
-Some platforms in the bookcases are left empty, precisely to place photos, posters, and other things that remind you about the novels you have.
-So, for example, if you have the book ‘Brave New World’ you could have a futuristic dystopian poster above the bookcase or perhaps a clone figure or set of figures standing on the empty bookcase shelf.
+Some platforms in the bookcases are left empty precisely to place photos, posters, and other things that remind you about the novels you have.
+So, for example, if you have the book ‘Brave New World,’ you could have a futuristic dystopian poster above the bookcase or perhaps a clone figure or set of figures standing on the empty bookcase shelf.

-Maximalism is about using a lot of expression in your interior design, and that often gets to include lots of different fabrics and materials.
+Maximalism is about using a lot of expression in your interior design, which often includes lots of different fabrics and materials.
 In the past, when minimalism was the most popular style for interior decorating, there were many cold practical materials.
-These were things such as metal, glass, and sometimes wood and plastics.
-However, now that more is really more, we should begin to see many natural fibers again.
+These were metal, glass, and sometimes wood and plastics.
+However, now that there is more, we should begin seeing many natural fibers again.

-Place an area rug in your living room, something that can invite more people into the room.
+Place an area rug in your living room that can invite more people into the room.
 These could be colorful patterns you see in places like Asia or the Arab parts of the world.
 You can also buy some very traditional mats for your front door.
-The entrance mats can be made out of fibrous plant material such as loofah.
+The entrance mats can be made from fibrous plant material such as loofah.
 This is hard and coarse, great for getting mud off your feet.
-It’s easy to clean as well as the holes allow for material to be ejected with a bit of water from your hose.
+It’s easy to clean, and the holes allow for material to be ejected with a bit of water from your hose.

-Place a wool mat in your bathroom, and it will help to absorb the water that drips.
-Be colorful in your choice, something bright and maybe reminds you of the ocean.
-A baby blue woolen bath rug would be great, along with designs of fish, divers, submarines, octopus, and sharks, maybe.
+Place a wool mat in your bathroom, which will help absorb the water that drips.
+Be colorful in your choice; something bright may remind you of the ocean.
+A baby blue woolen bath rug, along with designs of fish, divers, submarines, octopuses, and sharks, would be great.

 Items around the house